 We know that most learners would never dream of attacking their driving examiner.
 In fact, the last thing on your mind when test day is looming is how you might terrorise the person conducting the test!
 It is important, however, to be aware that such incidents occur.

 Appreciating that driving examiners are just like everyone else and deserve to be treated with respect in their workplace makes the whole driving test scenario seem less daunting somehow.
 Everyone involved has a reason to be slightly nervous.
 Whatever happens, don’t take your nerves out on the examiner.
 Your result is nothing personal—this person has only known you for 40 minutes!
+Even if the examiner stops your test early, you need to keep your cool—they’ve made their decision for a good reason.

 If at any moment you do feel angry or wronged, take a deep breath and pull over the car when it is safe to do so.
 We would advise those who struggle with their temper to discuss this issue with their instructor well before the test.